There will come a day when our kids will leave the nest to head off to college, to get married, or just to move out to live on their own.

 As we are raising and educating our kids now, we can give them a head start by teaching them some foundational life skills they will need as adults!

-This started as a list of ten life skills, but has grown since we’ve updated the post.
+This started as a list of ten life skills, but has grown since I’ve updated the post.

 Are you teaching these life skills in your homeschool?